 - Deployed systems can up easily maintained and updated in the field

 With support for well over 900 PXI instruments, SCOUT offers unprecedented modularity when designing and building PXI based ATE systems; significantly simplifying the design process and reducing build times.

 SCOUT offers a variety of connection options to suit the different instrument I/O requirements and measurement technologies

 Flex-circuit DAK’s offer all the same performance advantages of a PCB DAK but offer a particular advantage in very high density I/O applications.
 For example, 200 position connectors are a very popular choice for high density PXI switches and DIO.
 Using cables to connect these instruments is impractical and leads to severe performance limitations.

-The majority of DAK designs utilise a PCB for connection.
+The majority of DAK designs utilize a PCB for connection.
 All PCB DAK designs incorporate comprehensive signal shielding for optimum performance and include in-situ connection points that can be used to connect external resources.
-All connections between the PXI instrument are less than 6”, offering superior performance and signal continuity compared to a typical cable harness which is typically 24” or longer.
+All connections between the PXI instrument are less than 6”, offering superior performance and signal continuity.

 Short Wire DAK

-Some instruments and signals inevitably require cable connections; these are typically RF or power connections.
+Some instruments and signals inevitably require cable connections; which are typically RF or power connections.
 These connections are made in a short wire DAK.
-As with the other DAK designs, the connection length is 6”, offering superior performance to a typical cable.
+As with the other DAK designs, the connection length is 6”, offering superior performance.

 Simply remove a DAK Assembly and replace it with another or swap a DAK Assembly from one system to another system.
 In both cases, the process is typically completed in a matter of minutes and with no adverse impact on the system as a whole – the system is unaffected and unchanged.
 This is the opposite of a typical cabled interface where cables need to be moved or disconnected to remove an instrument and then need to be reconnected.
 This will often cause noise and cross-talk related issues and general system instability